fbrcode/quant-101/README.md

 ## Data

 The data is stored in the `data` directory.
-The data is downloaded from the [Quantopian](https://www.quantopian.com/) website.
+The data is downloaded from the XYZ website.
 The data is stored in the `data` directory.
-The data is downloaded from the [Quantopian](https://www.quantopian.com/) website.

 ## Scripts